akhlaqueak/KCoreGPU/README.md

 # KcoreGPU
-Accelerating k-Core Decomposition by a GPU
+The k-core of a graph is the largest induced subgraph with minimum degree k.
+The problem of k-core decomposition finds the k-cores of a graph for all valid values of k.
+In this work we developed a highly optimized peeling algorithm on a GPU for k-core decomposition.

-Compiling the program:
+## Compiling the program:

     $ cd /KcoreGPU/
     $ make